-It’s a vast area with more than 65 square kilometers that is surrounded by closed forest.
+It’s a vast area with more than 65 square kilometers that is surrounded by closed forests.
 That causes Sedona to appear completely different.
 The bright assortment of buttes, zeniths, plateaus, and gorge encompassing Sedona is famous the world around for its red stone vistas.

 Throughout the long term, this region has filled in as the setting of numerous western books and films and has been the subject of compositions and photos.
 The remaining parts of old wetlands, these ruby precipices have been cut by the powers of the desert into one of nature’s most sublime artwork.